Harshita-16/Temperature-Converter/README.md

-This permits conversions between Celsius and Farenheit Scales.
+This permits conversions between Celsius and Farenheit Scales.I have made this project using html css and javascript.